Creative Behavior Systems Restorative. Mindful. Trauma Aware.

 “Susan, your work is years ahead of its time.”

-I carry this reflection not as a measure of achievement, but as a responsibility — to continue shaping work that centers nervous systems, lived experience, relational accountability, and human dignity.
+I carry this reflection not as a measure of achievement, but as a responsibility, to continue shaping work that centers nervous systems, lived experience, relational accountability with human dignity.

 How Support Is Structured